zzj99/glhosts/g0og1e/readme.md

 Files
 ------
+The scripts in this folder are used to update hosts for g0og1e from specific URLs.
+The python version script is strongly recommended, as the shell script version is just a demo for test.

 hosts.py: python2 script, works for Windows, Linux and MacOS.

 hosts.sh: shell script to copy hosts for g0og1e from specific website, works for Linux and MacOS.

-The python version script is strongly recommended.
-The shell script version is just a demo for test.

 Usage
 ------